PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 We can see that a fresh pod has been deployed along with our newly created container image.

 ### How it works
-We accomplished a lot in that recipe so there is quite a bit to understand.
-Lets start with the build script.
+We accomplished a lot in that recipe so there is quite a bit to understand. let's start with the build script.
 Firstly this read the short form Git Sha for the current branch in our micro project using this code:

 ```sh
 GITSHA=$(git rev-parse --short HEAD)